Joseph-Q-Zales/ECM202A_2025Fall_Project_1/docs/index.md

 ### **7.1.
 Datasets**

-- Describe OxIOD: source, URL, sensor modalities, collection settings, and which subsets you used
+- OxIOD: source, URL, sensor modalities, collection settings, and which subsets used
-- Data format: raw IMU streams, trajectories, and any intermediate outputs your pipeline writes (windowed tensors, cached datasets)
+- Data format: raw IMU streams, trajectories, and any intermediate outputs the pipeline writes (windowed tensors, cached datasets)
 - Preprocessing steps: extraction, normalization, window generation, split restoration, and how prepare_oxiod.py makes this reproducible for other users

 ### **7.2.
 Software**